St Leonards, New South Wales: The Forum

 The Forum is built over the railway station and comprises three commercial office buildings, two residential towers containing 782 apartments, an independent mini-supermarket, and 34 food and retail shops.

 Forum Tower (118m/38 stories) was the suburb's first high-rise apartment building complex completed in August 1999 and Forum West 3 three years later.
 Both buildings boast a concierge, pool, spa, gym and private & public car parking facilities each.
 Winten Property Group was responsible for the construction of both Forum buildings.

 The Plaza also contains offices for Cisco, Verizon Business, Getty Images among other companies.

 Transport

 St Leonards railway station is on the North Shore railway line of the Sydney Trains network.
+Crows Nest railway station borders the suburb.
 The Pacific Highway is the major road through the suburb.
-Bus services through St Leonards are operated by Busways, CDC NSW, Keolis Downer Northern Beaches, Transdev John Holland and Transit Systems.
+Bus services through St Leonards are operated by Busways, CDC NSW and Keolis Northern Beaches.